Dormant Companies and Their Filing Obligations in Singapore

 The annual return is an electronic form which contains important particulars of the company such as its share details, names of company officers, and financial statements.

-Alternatively, a dormant company may file simplified annual returns on the BizFile+ portal, or the ACRA-On-The-Go mobile application.
+Alternatively, a dormant company may file simplified annual returns on the BizFile+ portal.
 A simplified annual return consists of an annual return form as well but where most information has been pre-filled.

 A dormant company may file a simplified annual return if the following requirements are met: